zeebe-io/zeebe-chaos/chaos-days/blog/2023-05-15-SST-Partitioning-toggle/index.md

 In order to make sure whether the options have been applied correctly I investigated the RocksDB log files and option files.

-In the current LOG file we can see the current options printed, which is indeed the disabled partitioner.
+In the current LOG file, we can see the current options printed, which is indeed the disabled partitioner.
 Since this is the default as well it is not a proof yet.

 ```
 2023/05/15-18:01:46.223234 139711509092096 [/column_family.cc:621] --------------- Options for column family [default]: